JetBrains/kotlin/compiler/testData/diagnostics/nativeTests/specialBackendChecks/README.md

 - K2/N manual: run `compiler/testData/diagnostics/nativeTests/specialBackendChecks/runtests.sh`,
 - K2/N tests are also run in scope of `FirLightTreeOldFrontendNativeDiagnosticsTestGenerated` and `FirPsiOldFrontendNativeDiagnosticsTestGenerated`.

-Reference output for K1/N manual run is provided below.
+Reference output for K2/N manual run is provided below.

-Reference output for K2/N manual run is slightly different for newly-migrated Fir checks: source lines are displayed.
+Reference output for K1/N manual run is slightly different for newly-migrated Fir checks: source lines are not displayed.
 For not yet migrated checks, the output must be the same as below.

 ```text